 https when you enable HTTPS on your website.

-In some cases, your site may still needs a few fixes.
-We'll talk about this in just bit, under the Mixed Content section.
+In some cases, your site may still need a few fixes.
+We'll talk about this in just a bit, under the Mixed Content section.

 However, other hosting provider & solutions for HTTPS also have their downsides.